Press Release: Solip – New Album from Irish Filmmaker & Musician

-Irish musician, “Tabby Daly” writer and co‑director, Conor Kilkelly, announces his sophomore dark folk album, “Solip“, set for release on May 2, 2026.
+Irish musician, short film “Tabby Daly” writer and co‑director, Conor Kilkelly, announces his dark folk album, “Solip“, set for release on May 2, 2026, whose soundtrack is taking from the 14 original compositions.

 Stills From ‘Tabby Daly’/ Photography – Colin Judge